muratk5n/thirdwave/en/README.md

 ---

 This is why leadership matters and direct democracy in a modern setting cannot work.
-There is no wisdom in the "community".
-It's just bunch of dickwads.
+There isn't much wisdom in the "community".

 ---